Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 Buying Cavaliers can be expensive.
 If you buy one, expect to spend $1,800 to $3,500.
 Adopting a Cavalier is much more cost-effective.

 Groups such as Cavalier Rescue USA offer adoptions for $150 to $800, depending on the necessary testing before adopting the dog.
-However, looking into another breed might be a good idea if the price motivates you.
+However, if price motivates you, looking into another breed might be a good idea.

 No dog is perfect.
 And many Cavalier owners wouldn’t want to own another breed.
 Ultimately, what matters is what you want in a dog and why you want to get one.